bitcoinorghk/bitcoinhk.github.io/_posts/2015-09-08-buy-bitcoin-in-hong-kong.md

 ### In Person

-As banks are more aggressively acting against Bitcoin companies, trading bitcoin in person has become more popular again in Hong Kong recently.
-The website [localbitcoins.com](https://localbitcoins.com/buy-bitcoins-online/hkd/) as well as the platform [Paxful](https://paxful.com/) provide plenty of offers to buy and sell.
+As banks are aggressively acting against Bitcoin companies, trading bitcoin in person has always been popular in Hong Kong.
 If you just need a few dollars worth to 'try it out' or 'play with', you will likely find somebody to trade at the regular [Bitcoin meetups](http://www.meetup.com/Bitcoin-HK/).

 Some OTC exchanges (see below) also deal with cash deposits and withdrawals.
 Clarify with your exchange or traders beforehand what currencies, notes and payment forms they accept.